Go directly to content

 Stad ship tunnel out for tender

-The Norwegian Coastal Administration plans to announce the tender for the Stad ship tunnel construction on December 1.
-Interested turnkey contractors will be invited to a dedicated tender conference at Gardermoen on December 17.
+The Norwegian Coastal Administration have announce the tender for the Stad ship tunnel construction.
+Interested turnkey contractors are invited to a dedicated tender conference at Gardermoen on December 17.

 The illustration shows the portal in Moldefjorden - at the southern end of the ship tunnel